MPS-ABC Certification Kenya: The Complete 2026 Guide for Exporters

 Grade Issued & Certificate Published

-Your MPS grade (A, B, or C) is calculated and your certificate is issued.
-The certificate is valid for one year and is published on the MPS database β€” accessible to buyers including FloraHolland and European wholesalers who verify supplier MPS status directly.
+Your MPS grade (A, B, or C) is calculated and your certificate is issued — valid for one year and published on the MPS database.
+Accessible to FloraHolland and European buyers who verify supplier MPS status directly.
 Your grade is publicly visible to any buyer who looks up your MPS registration number.

 Annual Cycle Continues

-MPS certification is annual and continuous β€” the next 52-week registration period begins immediately.
-This means your farm must maintain consistent environmental management and data recording year-round.
+MPS certification is annual and continuous — the next 52-week registration period begins immediately.
+Your farm must maintain consistent environmental management and data recording year-round.
 Agrosocial offers annual compliance support packages for Kenyan flower farms to maintain Grade A or B throughout the certification cycle.

 Financial Planning

 MPS-ABC costs consist of an annual registration fee, an audit fee, and any preparation support.
-Costs scale with farm size β€” measured in growing hectares.
-Below are realistic ranges for Kenyan flower operations.
+Costs scale with farm size — measured in growing hectares.
+Below are realistic ranges for Kenyan flower operations in 2026.

 Annual Registration Fee